R4venSim/AM2_landing_pad/README.md

 1. FARP/Heliport - Acts like a FARP/heliport, you can spawn on it but it will clear the surrounding area of trees (DCS Limitation).
 2. Static object - this one is a structure and doesn't clear trees.
 You can still land and park on it you just have to do "take off from ground" in the Mission Editor.
 (Recommended to add a camo over to be more realistic.)

-Please DO NOT share without my permission!
+Please DO NOT distribute files without my permission!
 <img width=auto; height=auto; alt="Digital Combat Simulator  Black Shark Screenshot 2026 05 04 - 21 43 51 65" src="https://github.com/user-attachments/assets/a0a3cef4-e2a0-4ed7-b5d9-3683f10df466" />